asyiqinasir/openai-assistant-api/README.md

 So, your 'description' is important.
 Then, the code follows through the execution of the function.
 Given the arguments needed.

-The result is then passed back to the Assistant to return to the User.
+The function result is then passed back to the Assistant to return to the User.

+- I have showcased 2 attemps of asking "What does a monkey eat"
+- The Assistant will determine whether the function result is relevant to the User's question.

+Take a peek.